torvalds/linux/Documentation/power/energy-model.rst

 and will be visible to other sub-systems in the kernel (thermal, powercap).
 The main design goal for this API is to be fast and avoid extra calculations or memory allocations at runtime.
-When pre-computed EMs are available in the device driver, than it should be possible to simply re-use them with low performance overhead.
+When pre-computed EMs are available in the device driver, then it should be possible to simply reuse them with low performance overhead.

 In order to free the EM, provided earlier by the driver (e.g. when the module